Krosebrook/top-20-dashboards/PRD.md

 - **Import over limit**: Prevent imports that would exceed 20 dashboards, show clear error message with current count
 - **No analytics data**: Show empty state in analytics dialog when no events have been tracked yet
 - **Analytics data size**: Track indefinitely but provide clear analytics option to prevent storage bloat
+- **Bulk operations with no selection**: Disable apply button when no dashboards selected or no tag changes specified
+- **Bulk operations with filtered results**: Allow selecting from filtered results only; search helps narrow selection
+- **Removing non-existent tags**: Bulk remove operation silently skips tags that don't exist on specific dashboards

 ## Design Direction
 The design should feel professional and organized like a productivity tool, with a clean, modern aesthetic inspired by project management interfaces.
 A minimal interface with purposeful use of color to indicate status and priority serves the organizational purpose best.